DIGITAL TEST COMMISSION - ARTIST EXPERIENCE

 Artist Q&A with Max Cooper-Clark

-Whilst the Digital Test Commissions strand is about the process of testing new digital tools, methodologies and thinking that encourages discovery within artistic practice, the intent was also to support new experimental works and ways of engaging with communities to inform continued professional development (CPD) of their creative practice, with support and mentorship from our digital programme lead, OGRE Studio.
+Whilst the Digital Test Commissions strand is about the process of testing new digital tools, methodologies and thinking that encourages discovery within artistic practice, we also encourage and support new experimental artistic works that engage with communities.
+This informs artist’s continued professional development (CPD), with support and mentorship from our digital programme lead, OGRE Studio.

 Experiences of artists have ranged from overcoming technical hurdles, learning and experimenting with new software and tools and AI, This tests new ways of working and facilitates community-engagement and community-generated input - all with a focus on unlocking practice through digital means.